Yuri-Rassokhin/flex-cartesian/README.md

 ✅ Calculate over named dimensions using `s.cartesian { |v| puts "#{v.dim1} and #{v.dim2}" }` syntax

-✅ Add calculated functions over dimensions using `s.add_function { |v| v.dim1 + v.dim2 }`
+✅ Add functions over dimensions using `s.add_function { |v| v.dim1 + v.dim2 }` syntax

 ✅ Lazy and eager evaluation

 ✅ Progress bars for large Cartesian combinations

 ✅ Export of Cartesian space to Markdown or CSV

-✅ Import of dimension space from JSON or YAML
+✅ Import of Cartesian space from JSON or YAML

+✅ Export of Cartesian space to Markdown or CSV

 ✅ Structured and colorized terminal output

 ## Installation